A Healing Fungi (Candlesnuff)

 Candlesnuff is a too tough and not recommended to eat, however, it represents a prize find due to it being a powerful tumour-fighter.

 Candlesnuff Fungi may be small but it's a medical force to be reckoned with.
-These pale and petite, antler-shaped creations contain both anti-viral properties and compounds that work actively against some human carcinomas.
+These pale and petite, antler-shaped creations contain both anti-viral properties and anti-inflammatory compounds that work actively against some human carcinomas.

-Candlesnuff Fungus contains a variety of chemical compounds, some of which exhibit cytotoxic and anti-tumour properties.
-This includes xylarial A and B to pyrone derivatives and cytochalasins which means the Candlesnuff Fungus presents a wealth of chemical complexity with potential medicinal implications.
-Candlesnuff Fungus - Totally Wild UK.
+Candlesnuff Fungi contains a variety of chemical compounds, some of which exhibit cytotoxic and anti-tumour properties.
+This includes xylarial A and B to pyrone derivatives and cytochalasins which means it presents a wealth of chemical complexity with potential medicinal implications.

 Remedies